-In June, 1951, a U. S. Fifth Circuit Court of Appeals ruled that a person could register to vote if he could read OR, if unable to read, he could understand or interpret a provision of the State Constitution.
+In June, 1951, a U.S. Fifth Circuit Court of Appeals ruled that a person could register to vote if he could read OR, if unable to read, he could understand or interpret a provision of the State Constitution.
 A much higher percentage of voting-age Negroes were literate in 1951 than in 1890.

 The Mississippi Legislators, all white, felt the Court's decision would enable many more Negroes to register to vote.
-Therefore, in 1952 the State Legislature passed a joint resolution proposing an amendment to Section 244 of the 1850 Constitution.
-The proposed amendment would require a registration applicant to be able to read AMD interpret any section of the State Constitution.
+Therefore, in 1952 the State Legislature passed a joint resolution proposing an amendment to Section 244 of the 1890 Mississippi Constitution.
+The proposed amendment would require a registration applicant to be able to read and interpret any section of the State Constitution.
 The proposed amendment was placed on the general election ballot, but failure to vote on the proposed amendment was counted as a negative vote and the amendment was not adopted.

-On April 22, 1954, the State Legislature again passed a resolution to eachd Section 244 of the Mississippi Constitution.
-This time, however, several new qualifications were included in the proposal.
+On April 22, 1954, the State Legislature again passed a resolution to amend Section 244.
+This time however, several new qualifications were included in the proposal.

-First, that a person must be able to read and write any section of the Mississippi Constitution.
-AND give a reasonable interpretation of the Constitution to the county registrar.
+First, that a person must be able to read and write any section of the Mississippi Constitution; and give a reasonable interpretation of the Constitution to the county registrar.

-Second, a person must be able to demonstrate to the county registrar a reasonable understanding of the duries and obligations of citizenship under a constitutional form of government.
+Second, a person must be able to demonstrate to the county registrar a reasonable understanding of the duties and obligations of citizenship under a constitutional form of government.

-Third, that a person make a sworn written application for registration on a form which would be prescribed by the State Board of Election Commissioners.
+Third, that a person make a sworn written application for registration on a form which would be prescribed by the State Board of Election

+Commissioners.